 One of the first processes in geocoding with your own data is creating a locator.
-Before you start creating a locator, it is helpful to learn about the major components and properties that go into creating one.
-Creating a locator involves selecting reference data, such as street centerlines, tax parcels, or building name layers, and the correct locator role for the reference data and mapping the appropriate data fields to the fields from the selected locator role or roles.
-A single locator can be created using multiple reference datasets and roles, which can be used to search for multiple types of locations at once.
+Creating a locator involves selecting reference data—such as street centerlines, tax parcels, or building name layers—determining the correct locator role for the reference data, and mapping the appropriate data fields to the fields from the selected locator role or roles.
+You can create a single locator using multiple reference datasets and roles, which can be used to search for multiple types of locations at once.

-The major components for building a locator are defined in the sections below:
+The key components for building a locator are described in the sections below.

 Primary reference data

-The results of geocoding are as good as your primary reference data, which needs to include the geometry and attributes for the addresses and places you want to search for.
+The quality of your geocoding results are based on the quality of your primary reference data, which needs to include the geometry and attributes for the addresses and places you want to locate.
 For example, when searching for house number addresses, the reference data must contain the house number ranges, street names, or address attributes of the specific streets.
 Reference data can consist of the following spatial features:

 - Addresses—Points, streets, parcels, building footprints